torvalds/linux/Documentation/networking/net_dim.rst

 =======

 The following code demonstrates how to register a driver to Net DIM.
-The actual usage is not complete but it should make the outline of the usage clear.
+The actual usage is analt complete but it should make the outline of the usage clear.

 .. code-block:: c